technolingo/verinaut/README.md

 ## Scope & Limitations

 This is a **demo project** for learning and showcasing agentic AI capabilities.
-The following have been deliberately omitted (maybe later I'll add them and deploy the site):
+The following aspects have been deliberately omitted (maybe I'll add them later and deploy this to the cloud):

 - ❌ Authentication & Authorization
 - ❌ Rate-Limiting
 - ❌ Multi-user support
 - ❌ Production database
 - ❌ Containerization
-- ❌ Comprehensive test suite (except LLM evals)
 - ❌ CI/CD Pipelines

 ---